-If you’ve ever put a pair of jeans in the wash and later discovered a soggy five pound note hiding in one of the pockets, you’re probably familiar with popping it on to a radiator to try and salvage it.
+Ever washed a pair of jeans and later found a soggy fiver hiding in one of the pockets, then popped it on to a radiator to try and salvage it?

 But as of September, these accidents should start to become a thing of the past.
 The Bank of England has revealed that 440 million new plastic five pound notes are due to go into circulation later this year.

 Rather than the current paper versions, the new fivers are made from polymer plastic, which means they are nearly impossible to rip and can survive in a washing machine on a 90C cycle.
 Not only this, but the material also repels moisture and dirt, so you can wipe it clean if you spill anything on it.

 The new notes will be around 15 per cent smaller than the existing paper version, but the Bank of England has said they may have a tendency to stick together.
 Because of the material they’re made from, there may be a higher risk of accidentally handing over two at a time without realising – so make sure you do check when you go to pay.